Since September 2023, this feature works across the latest devices and browser versions. This feature might not work in older devices or browsers.

 An additional descriptor called additive-symbols must be specified with at least one additive tuple, or else the counter style rule will not be valid.
 An additive tuple is similar to a composite counter symbol, which is made up of two parts: a normal counter symbol and a non-negative integer weight.
 The additive tuples must be specified in the descending order of their weights or the system is invalid.

-It must not contain a symbols or additive-symbols descriptor, or else the counter style rule is invalid.
+It must not contain a symbols or additive-symbols descriptor, otherwise the counter style rule will be invalid.
 If one or more counter styles definitions form a cycle with their extends values, the browser will treat all the participating counter styles as extending from the decimal style.

 system =